Better to see something once than hear about it a thousand times

 The warm Gulf of St Malo ensures subtropical plants and an incredible array of birdlife.
 The Channel Islands enjoy sunnier days and milder winters than the UK, attracting walkers and outdoorsy types for surfing, kayaking, coasteering and diving.
 Superb local seafood graces the tables of local restaurants in the cultural hubs of St Helier (Guernsey) and St Peter Port (Jersey).

 Numerous forts and castles dot the coastlines, while poignant museums – some housed in old war tunnels and bunkers – provide an insight into the islanders' fortitude during WWII.
-Add to that world-class sandy beaches, cobbled streets and shaded country lanes, and the Channel Islands can keep you busy for quite some time.
+Add to that world-class sandy beaches, cobbled streets and shaded country lanes, and the Channel Islands can keep your clients busy for quite some time.
+M&N Travel are here to help arrange your client’s perfect vacation.